gregr/ina/nscheme/README.md

     - A catch-all signal handler needs to be installed to prevent threads from leaking the signals sent to them.
-  - The installed timer-interrupt-handler is responsible for updating the tick budget for a chain of nested thread states, re-establish itself with `set-timer-interrupt-handler!`, transfer control to the appropriate point in the chain, and either deliver pending signals with `raise`, or just return to resume normally.
+  - The installed timer-interrupt-handler is responsible for updating the tick budget for a chain of nested thread states, transfer control to the appropriate point in the chain, and either deliver pending signals with `raise`, or just return to resume normally.
     - When `interrupt` is invoked, we determine how many unused ticks remain using `ticks <- (set-timer 0)`.
 If `ticks` is zero, then it means `interrupt` was invoked because the timer ran out.
 If `(> ticks 0)`, it means the youngest currently-running thread